Find the Right Solutions with the Digital Solution Navigator

 Possible uses for digitization in procurement

-In the past, however, many companies have developed standalone solutions.
-These require time-consuming manual actions and can be prone to error, making it a better option to switch to an integrated platform.
+In the past, however, many companies have developed standalone solutions and media inconsistencies.
+These require time-consuming manual actions and can be prone to error, making it a better option to switch to a consistent system.
 With so many tools evolving and new providers appearing on the market, it is worth regularly reviewing your software landscape for possible improvements.